diambra/docs/content/competitionPlatform/howToSubmitAnAgent/customDependenciesImage/_index.en.md

     docker push <registry>/<name>:<tag>
     ```

+{{% notice tip %}}
+Examples of docker files to create dependencies images are on the <a href="https://github.com/diambra/arena/tree/main/images" target='_blank'>Arena repo,</a> where we automatically build images for the RL libraries we support.
+{{% /notice %}}

-Once these steps are completed, you can submit the agent to the platform using your custom dependecies images.
+Once these steps are completed, you can submit the agent to the platform using your custom dependencies images.
 Assuming you are in the very same situation explained in the examples shown in the <a href="../submityourownagent/#example-1-command-line-interface-command">Submit Your Own Agent</a> page, you would tweak them, respectively, as follows:

 - Example 1: Command Line Interface Command